corybill/preconditions/README.md

 <pre>npm install preconditions</pre>

 ### Preconditions Interface
-There are three functions that are exposed from the library.
+There are four functions that are exposed from the library.

 1. errr() - Verify a one value at a time while building an 'errr' object.
 You can append errors together and add debug params to the stack trace.
 2. singleton() - Verify one value at a time with a chainable preconditions interface.